 This is a story about the velocity of an idea – a discovery whose potential to improve cancer treatment practically leapt from the test tube.
+It is a story of the science behind the discovery of PD-1 and immunotherapy.

 The groundwork was laid in the 1990s, when scientists learned that human cells carry certain proteins on their surface that enable them to escape attack from the body’s immune system.
 That was followed by the discovery by Dana-Farber scientists that many cancer cells wear one of those same proteins, called PD-L1 – part of an elaborate masquerade that allows the cancer cells to live and multiply without harrassment from the immune system.